molily/molily.de/_posts/2020-11-21-testing-angular.md

 As with other Angular core concepts, this guide assumes you have a basic understanding about Reactive Forms.
 Please refer to the [official guide on Reactive Forms](https://angular.io/guide/reactive-forms) to brush up your knowledge.

-The important bits of the `SignupFormComponent` class look like this:
+The important bits of the `SignupFormComponent` class are:

 ```typescript
 @Component({